Admission

 Maintaining Status

 To be considered an active part-time matriculated student, a student must have been enrolled in at least one course within eight consecutive semesters (approximately two years).
 Those semesters include summer, fall, winter intersession, and spring.
-After that time, if there has been no course registration or enrollment, the part-time student is considered “inactive,” will be unable to register for classes, and will have to seek readmission by contacting the Office of Part-Time and Continuing Studies Admission to request the steps for the reactivation of their student record.
+After that time, if there has been no course registration or enrollment, the part-time student is considered “inactive,” will be unable to register for classes, and will have to seek readmission by contacting the academic dean's office to request the steps for the reactivation of their student record.

 STUDENT STATUS FROM PART-TIME TO FULL-TIME MATRICULATED